Chances are you’ve heard of an IP address, and unless you’re a tech minded person the chances are you’ve never really cast it much thought.

 Ipv4 was the original standard for IP addressed and was essentially a series of numbers separated into four different blocks an example would be 192.168.0.1, each block has a value anywhere between 0 and 255 which means each block has a maximum of 256 different values meaning a total of 4 billion different IP addresses.
 With over 7 billion people in the world, many of whom use various internet devices this is clearly not enough, so different methods are needed.

 One solution to this issue is the dynamic IP address, this essentially means issuing IP addresses on a rotation.
 When an IP address is not in use it is essentially re-commissioned and assigned to a device which is using the internet.
 This means that dynamic IP addresses assign the next available IP address rather than you keep the same one.

-The opposite of this is the static IP address which means it never changes, these are generally available to businesses but if you are willing to pay then you can get on for domestic use as well.
+The opposite of this is the static IP address .You can request this with most broadband deals which means it never changes.
+These are generally available to businesses, but if you are willing to pay then you can get one for domestic use as well.